Saturday, 28 February 2015

 I forgot to add the orange zest along with the vanilla extract, so added it later after pouring the batter in aluminium foil tins and mixed well.
 Do not be forgetful like me.

 Mine is a convection mode microwave oven.
-So I inserted the low height wired stool inside and preheated the oven at 180*C.
+I placed the low height wired stool inside and preheated the oven at 180*C.

 I had placed the aluminium foiled cake tin with batter on top of the wired stool.